Film tourism: Overview

 Several regression analyses suggest a high correlation between destinations taking a proactive approach in order to encourage producers/studios to film at their location, and the tourism success in the area after the release of the movie.
 This is consistent with induced demand theory.
 When the supply increases, in the form of media exposure to areas that were not regarded as tourist hotspots, the number of visitors increases, even though the majority of these new visitors would not have necessarily visited these areas previously.
 This is exemplified by a Travelsat Competitive Index study that indicated that in 2017 alone, approximately 80 million tourists made the decision to travel to a destination based primarily on its feature in a television series or film.
 This figure has doubled since 2015.

 An analysis of the use of Geospatial technologies in set jetting was proposed by Thierry Joliveau in The Cartographic Journal.
 Corporations, convention and tourism boards followed the trend that year, creating their own set-jetting travel maps, like the Elizabeth: The Golden Age movie map published by VisitBritain.

-In June 2018, Maya Beach, made famous by Danny Boyle's 2000 film The Beach, was closed indefinitely to allow it to recover from the ecological damage of mass tourism.
-The beach received up to 5,000 tourists and 200 boats a day.
-The beach has since reopened, however visitors aren't allowed to swim in the water, but are allowed to wade in knee deep.
+In June 2018, Maya Beach, made famous by Danny Boyle's 2000 film The Beach, was closed indefinitely to allow it to recover from the ecological damage of mass tourism, having received up to 200 boats and 5,000 tourists daily.
+It has since reopened with restrictions: visitors may wade knee-deep in the water but are not allowed to swim.
 These measures aim to protect the marine life and eco-system.